LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 (1 2 3)
 ```

-To create the same list you can use `list` procedure
+To create the same list, you can use `list` procedure:

 ```scheme
 (list 1 2 3)